 The Scarlett 2i2 is small, lightweight, and easy enough to squeeze in a backpack.
 Recording engineers on the road will find it incredibly useful.

 The Scarlett 2i2 is a well-built and compact little unit.
 It does feel fairly flimsy, but for an entry-level interface its design is more than adequate.
 It can handle a drop, a scuff, etc.

-Upon purchasing the Scarlett 2i2, you’ll receive access to Ableton Live Lite, Plug-in Collective access, Hitmaker Expansion Bundle, as well as a 3-month Avid Pro Tools Subscription.
+Upon purchasing the Scarlett 2i2, you’ll receive access to Ableton Live Lite, Plug-in Collective access, Hitmaker Expansion Bundle, as well as a three-month Avid Pro Tools subscription.

 Compared to other audio interfaces